 - Other applications include the manufacturing of ethyl acetate, which is used mainly as a solvent ranging from printing inks to pharmaceuticals.

 BP is one of the world's largest producers of paraxylene (PX) and metaxylene (MX), the feedstocks for the production of purified terephthalic acid (PTA) and purified isophthalic acid (PIA), respectively.
-As a global leader in the aromatics business, we maintain a high level of customer satisfaction and hold leadership positions in cost and technology.
+As a global leader in the aromatics business, BP maintains a high level of customer satisfaction and hold leadership positions in cost and technology.

 PTA and PET